 Compositional Inequality

 In this section, my goal is to provide a straightforward and intuitive explanation of the concept of compositional inequality (CI).
-I'll begin with an illustrative example, followed by a more formal definition of compositional inequality.
-Lastly, I'll introduce a "Case Studies" section to gather all relevant works related to CI.
-You can also delve deeper into the topic of compositional inequality by reading my recent blog post for the Stone Centre at UCL, listening to my conversation with Mark Fabian, or checking my inequality module (lectures 8 and 9), or my research agenda lecture slides.
+I will begin with an illustrative example, followed by a more formal definition of compositional inequality.
+I will then introduce a "Case Studies" section to gather all relevant works related to CI.
+Lastly, I will discuss a few normative implications of compositional equality.
+You can also delve deeper into the topic of compositional inequality by reading my recent paper on this research agenda, or checking out my blog post for the Stone Centre at UCL, listening to my conversation with Mark Fabian, or reviewing my inequality module (lectures 8 and 9).

 Illustrative Example